Idempotent states on compact quantum groups and their classification on U_q(2), SU_q(2), and SO_q(3): Appendix

 \section{Appendix}

-The goal of the appendix is to provide a short proof of coamenability of the deformations of classical compact Lie groups.
-To facilitate the discussion we use here the symbol $\mathbb{G}$ to denote a compact quantum group, $\widehat{\mathbb G}$ to denote the dual of $\mathbb{G}$, $C(\mathbb{G})_{\rm red}$ and $C(\mathbb{G})$ to denote respectively the reduced and universal $C^*$-algebras associated with $\mathbb{G}$ and $L^{\infty}(\mathbb{G})$ to denote the corresponding von Neumann algebra (we refer for example to \cite{tomatsu07} for precise definitions).
+The goal of the appendix is to provide an alternative proof of coamenability of the deformations of classical compact Lie groups.
+To facilitate the discussion, for a compact quantum group $QG$ we use $\widehat{\mathbb G}$ to denote the dual of $\mathbb{G}$ (which is a discrete quantum group), $C(\mathbb{G})_{\rm red}$ and $C(\mathbb{G})$ to denote respectively the reduced and universal $C^*$-algebras associated with $\mathbb{G}$ and $L^{\infty}(\mathbb{G})$ to denote the corresponding von Neumann algebra (we refer for example to \cite{tomatsu07} for precise definitions).
 Note that contrary to the main body of the paper we do not assume that the Haar state on $\mathbb{G}$ is faithful, so that $\mathbb{G}$ need not be in the reduced form.
 We adopt the following definition (\cite{bedos+murphy+tuset02}, \cite{tomatsu06}).

 \begin{definition} A compact quantum group $\mathbb{G}$ is said to be \emph{coamenable} if the dual quantum group $\widehat{\mathbb G}$ is amenable, that is, $L^\infty(\widehat{\mathbb G})$ has an invariant mean. \end{definition}